wp-plugins/fluid-responsive-slideshow/readme.txt

 * Image size must be less or equal than parrent container
 * One slide type can only be made to one slideshow

-**Upgrade Instruction for 0.91**
+**Upgrade Instruction from 0.90**

 * Update each slide options on the slide page
 * Update the FR Slideshow Option for each slide type

-*if you have any questions,comment,customization request or suggestion please contact me via todi.adiatmo[at]yahoo.com or [visit plugin site](http://www.tonjoo.com/wordpress-plugin-fluid-responsive-slideshow-plugin/ "visit plugin site")*
+*if you have any questions,comment,customization request or suggestion please contact me via support[at]tonjoo.com or [visit plugin site](http://www.tonjoo.com/wordpress-plugin-fluid-responsive-slideshow-plugin/ "visit plugin site")*

+*You can view available skins on [skins demo](http://tonjoo.com/skins-for-fluid-responsive-slideshow/ "skins demo")*

 == Installation ==

 1. Grap the plugin from from wordpress plugin directory or Upload the fluid-responsive-slideshow folder to the /wp-content/plugins/ directory